 Tanya states, "Estrogenic activity, or 'E.A.' happens when a chemical like BPA or phthalate leaches from plastic and enters the body where it mimics the hormone estrogen.
 92.6 percent of Americans age six and older have detectible levels of BPA in their bodies.
 The levels in children between six and 11 years of age are twice as high as those in older Americans."

 Dr. George Bittner adds that "Over 90 percent of all plastics that don't have BPA, nonetheless, release chemicals having estrogenic activity."

-The film states, "80 million tons of waste in America alone, every year, comes from plastic food packaging.
+The film "A Plastic Ocean" states, "80 million tons of waste in America alone, every year, comes from plastic food packaging.
 That plastic food packaging represents the majority of municipal waste."

 Also, the film informs that "Americans discard about 34 million tons of plastic each year.
 Only 7 percent of this is recycled."

 Craig says that "In 1991, Germany became the first country in the world to pass packaging laws forcing plastic manufacturers to be responsible for the recycling or disposal of any packaging material they sell.
 The industry set up a company to oversee plastic waste collection recognized by the green dot."

 Tanya says that "We will all be better off if less plastic is manufactured in the first place.
 Scientists are already calling for governments to reclassify plastic as a hazardous substance.
 Because then, existing laws about hazardous substances will already be in effect."

 She adds, "Plastic bags and water bottles are the worst single-use offenders.
 What if we ban them outright to stop that vicious cycle?
 Rwanda is one of the very few countries that has banned plastic bags."